A Model-Agnostic Graph Neural Network for Integrating Local and Global Information: Theory

 \begin{assumption} We only consider the undirected, no loops , and no multi-edges graphs, and the number of node neighbors $|\mathcal{N}(v_i)|$ for all node $v_i \in V$ is equal to some constant $q \in \mathbb{N}^{+}$. \end{assumption}

 \begin{assumption} The maximum hidden dimension across all neural network layers is $h$. \end{assumption}

 The above assumptions are common in the (graph) neural network literature.
 Assumptions \ref{input_bound}-\ref{mat_bound} impose norm constraints on the parameters and input feature, making the model class fall into a compact metric space \citep{liao2020pac}.
+In general, Assumption \ref{input_bound} does not require a specific data distribution for the feature vector.
+It holds as long as the feature vector has a bounded $L_2$-norm, regardless of its distribution.
+For example, feature vectors following the truncated Gaussian distribution, uniform distribution, logarithmic distribution, and autoregressive distribution within the $L_2$-ball all satisfy Assumption \ref{input_bound}.
 Assumption \ref{lap_bound} is a standard assumption to control the intensity of the graph Laplacian in GNN literature \citep{hamilton2020graph}.
 Assumption \ref{neibor_assume} requires us to focus on homogeneous graphs \citep{liao2020pac,lv2021generalization}.
 Assumption \ref{layer_assume} is a standard assumption in bounding the width of neural network layers.

 We first present our result on bounding the Rademacher complexity of the model class $\mathcal{F}_{c_0,c_1,c_2}$, which is the estimation model part before and up to the step that produces $H^{(K)}$.
 For $i_0$th graph sample, formally, we define our estimation model class $\mathcal{F}_{c_0,c_1,c_2}$ in the setting of $K=3$ and $l_0=2$ without loss of generality: \$ \mathcal{F}_{c_0,c_1,c_2} := \bigg\{ & f(X(i_0)) = \sigma\Bigg(\sum^{d_1}_{q=1} {w^{(2)}_{\text{MLP}}}_{q}\sigma\Bigg(\sum^{k}_{t=1}{w^{(1)}_{\text{MLP}}}_{tq} \frac{1}{N}\sum^{N}_{m=1} \sum_{i=1}^N\mathcal{L}_{m i}\sum_{v=1}^N\mathcal{L}_{i v} \notag \\ & \qquad \qquad \qquad \times \sum_{j \in \mathcal{N}(v)}\mathcal{L}_{v j}\left\langle X(i_0)_j, \mathbf{w}_t\right\rangle \Bigg)\Bigg), \quad i_0 \in [n], \notag \\ & \quad \|w^{(1)}_{\text{MLP}}\|_{F} \leq c_2, \|w^{(2)}_{\text{MLP}}\|_{2} \leq c_1, \|W\|_{F} \leq c_0 \bigg\}, \$ where $\sigma(\cdot)$ is some activation function, $w^{(1)}_{\text{MLP}}$ and $w^{(2)}_{\text{MLP}}$ is the weight matrix and vector for the first and second layer of the MLP for critic network, respectively.
 The $\mathbf{w}_t$ is the $t$th column of the weight matrix $W$.
 Note that we use this particular setting as an example of the model class for simplifying the expression.
 The following theoretical results hold for the general case of $K$ and $l_0$.